iboy/daisyrust/resources/teaching/crypto/lessons.md

 kind: teach
 ---

-Over the course of this scheme of work, students  will ...
+Over the course of this scheme of work, students  will study:

 <nav class="buttons">